Project Manager

 Raunds

-We are seeking a skilled Project Manager to lead diverse digital and IT projects from initiation through to successful delivery.
+We are seeking a resilient Project Manager to lead diverse digital and IT projects from initiation through to successful delivery.
 This role will work across multi-disciplinary teams, ensuring projects are delivered on time, within budget, and aligned to strategic objectives.

 What you will be doing.